A universal characterization of noncommutative motives and secondary algebraic K-theory: Introduction

 Namely, whereas quasicoherent sheaves on $X$ assemble into a stable category $\QC(X)$, quasicoherent sheaves of categories on $X$ assemble into a stable 2-category $\QCtwo(X)$.
 We list some further basic examples of stable 2-categories in \Cref{examples.of.st.2}; many more examples arise throughout the literature, as discussed in \Cref{subsection.intro.background}.

 \begin{remark} We consider \Cref{defn.stable.2.cat.in.intro} to be provisional; we discuss possible refinements in \Cref{subsubsection.true.defn}.
-However, we find it extremely likely that any improved definition of stable 2-categories will define a full sub-3-category $\St_2' \subseteq \St_2$ whose inclusion admits a left adjoint, and in this situation our results apply equally well to $\St_2'$.\footnote{More precisely, this left adjoint should be symmetric monoidal and should preserve compact objects.} \end{remark}
+However, we find it extremely likely that any improved definition of stable 2-categories will define a full sub-3-category $\St_2' \subseteq \St_2$ whose inclusion admits a symmetric monoidal left adjoint that preserves compact objects, and in this situation our results apply equally well to $\St_2'$. \end{remark}